fourthdimensionstudio/beautiful-jekyll/_posts/2019-11-28-Turn-Based-System-Aglarond.markdown

 Here's the simple game loop for the turn based system.

-After receiving a "yay" a bunch of processing happens, the actor checks for collisions, for combat and let the manager know about all that, so that it can be handled correctly, after all that, the movement is resolved, resulting into a movement, a combat action or a movement denied.
+After receiving a "yay" a bunch of processing happens, the actor checks for collisions, for combat and let the manager know about all that, so that it can be handled correctly, after all that, the movement is resolved, resulting in a movement, a combat action or a movement denied.

 ### Everything is in memory

 The turn based manager keeps everything in memory, the game screen is just a representation of everything that is happening, it is kinda like there is parallel game running in the memory.
-So when checking for collision a combat, the actual scene is not used, here's how it is done:
+So when checking for a combat collision, the actual scene is not used, here's how it is done:

 ```
 public bool IsThereAnActorAt(Vector2 _positionToCheck) {